Yoni massage: Practice

 A Yoni massage consists of the masseuse, called the giver, and the receiver of the massage, called the Shakta.
 The receiver is almost always naked, whilst the giver is clothed.
 The Yoni massage consists of several steps, slowly and gradually providing a build-up to the eventual vaginal stimulation.
 The massage begins with the receiver lying on her stomach, exposing the other side of the body, called the Yang side.
 After the massage of her entire rear body and buttocks, the receiver turns around, lying on her back, and the masseuse massages the Yin side.
 The massage continues, slowly transforming from whole body massage, to breast massage, to stimulation of the vulva, and finally deep vaginal stimulation.
 Massage oil, like in many other forms of massage, is not only used, but is also an essential part of the massage, to provide a sufficient amount of lubrication.

 Depending on the training and preferences, the touches take place in many different variations, of which only a selection is shown here in the photographic representation on a vulva model.
-Unlike the silicone model, the vulva is usually still closed at the beginning and is only touched only from the outside.
+Unlike the silicone model, the vulva is usually still closed at the beginning and is touched only from the outside.
 During sexual arousal, which is enhanced by the warm oil, it slowly opens.

 Practitioners use hands, and may use Yoni eggs to stimulate the pelvic floor.
-Yoni eggs are egg shaped and are usually made from some sort of stone, such as jade.
+Yoni eggs are egg-shaped and are usually made from some sort of stone, such as jade.

+For the massage of the mucous membranes, a water-based, medically tested personal lubricant can be used as an alternative to oil.
+Applying the personal lubricant to the labia minora and to the clitoral glans enables pain-free, pleasure-inducing touches and massage strokes.
+Before penetrating the vagina, the finger must be moistened with the lubricant for the same reason.
+Figure 8 shows one of the techniques that are most likely to give the woman an orgasm.